 Step 1: Scripture

 The first step is to select a short Bible passage, read it aloud, and then write it out.
 Allow the Holy Spirit to minister to you by letting a part (or all) speak directly to you.
 Underline, highlight, and take notes in your Bible for the verse(s) or phrases that spoke directly to you.
 Once you identify what stands out the most, write it down.
 This is called Bible journaling.

 Step 2: Observation

-Ask questions such as what do you notice about the verse(s) and what do you think the key message is?
+The next step is to ask yourself questions such as what do you notice about the verse(s) and what do you think the key message is?
 Which part jumped out to you?
 What do you think God is saying to you in this Scripture?
 Write these meditations and insights in your soap Bible study journal.
-Don’t worry about getting it exactly right but continue to ask the Holy Spirit to speak to you.
+Don’t worry about getting it exactly right, but continue to ask the Holy Spirit to speak to you.

 Step 3: Application